yunusovbekir/todo/README.md

 # todo
-This is a mini to-do app
+This is a mini, modest to-do app that I have built to show my basic skills.

 ## Details about the app
 1. User can register on the app.
 Can update his/her information.